erickstoic/portfolio-gamified-adventure/README.md

-# Erick Szekeres - Digital Explorer Portfolio
+# Erick Stoic - Gamified Adventure Portfolio

-This is a Vibe Coded personal website designed for Erick Szekeres, built with React, Tailwind CSS, and Framer Motion.
+This is a Vibe Coded personal website designed for Erick Stoic, built with React, Tailwind CSS, and Framer Motion.

 ## 🗺️ How to Update the Adventure Map